openharmony/docs/en/application-dev/reference/apis/js-apis-vibrator.md

 isSupportEffect(effectId: string): Promise&lt;boolean&gt;

-Checks whether the passed effect ID is supported.
+Checks whether an effect ID is supported.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Sensors.MiscDevice